Pudagla: History

 The first documented mention of Pudagla was in the year 1270 as "Pudgla", also written as "Putglow".
-This is a transliteration of the slavic pad glowe (at the hill) and is related to present-day Glaubensberg south of the village at Schmollensee.
-The name of this hill is derived from "glowa“ - (plattdeutsch "Glaube").
+This is a transliteration of the Slavic pad glowe (at the hill) and is related to present-day Glaubensberg south of the village at Schmollensee.
+The name of this hill is derived from "glowa“ - (Low German "Glaube").

 Duke Barnim I of Pomerania gifted the village Pudagla with its tithes and all rights including to the river Pritolniza, known today as Groote Beek to Usedom Abbey on 14 October 1273.

 From 1307/09 until the Protestant Reformation, it was the site of Pudagla or Usedom Abbey, which moved there from Usedom (town) (Grobe Abbey).
 After the abbey's secularization into a ducal domain, it at times served as an administrative center.
 Historical buildings are the former monastery church, some further ruins of the abbey, and a palace.

 Pudagla Manor House, once a royal residence of Pomeranian dukes, undergoing renovations in Summer 2014.